-- Definitions of Prohibited Sexual and Interpersonal Conduct Covered by Title IX - Definitions of Prohibited Sexual and Interpersonal Conduct Not Covered by Title IX - The College's Response to Reports of Sexual and Interpersonal Misconduct - Process for Resolving Formal Complaints Covered by Title IX - Process for Resolving Complaints of Sexual and Interpersonal Misconduct Not Covered by Title IX college must appoint at least one (1) Confidential Resource Provider.
+- Definitions of Prohibited Sexual and Interpersonal Conduct Covered by Title IX - Definitions of Prohibited Sexual and Interpersonal Conduct Not Covered by Title IX - The College's Response to Reports of Sexual and Interpersonal Misconduct - Process for Resolving Formal Complaints Covered by Title IX - Process for Resolving Complaints of Sexual and Interpersonal Misconduct Not Covered by Title IX discrimination on the basis of sex.
+Under the 2021 Massachusetts Campus Sexual Assault Law, each college must appoint at least one (1) Confidential Resource Provider.
 A Confidential Resource provider is an employee of the college who is not required by Title IX to report to the Title IX Coordinator.
 The role of the Confidential Resource Provider is to provide supportive measures, information about Olin-specific resources and external resources, and information about Olin's Sexual and Interpersonal Misconduct Policy.